Ajaysamson2023/SparkRepo/README.md

 **Assignment-1**

+-- As per the spark assignment they are user and transaction csv files.

--- Imported Sql functions and Created spark session.
+-- Firstly Imported Sql functions and Created spark session.

 -- Created function and read user and transaction csv files.